Machmud Singgirei Rumagesan: Conflict with Dutch authority

 Singgirei Rumagesan was involved in a conflict relating to Dutch oil mining company Maatschappij Colijn operating in Kokas in 1934, in which he asked them to employ local workers, give better treatment and pay.
 He was instrumental in setting up the operation hence the company complied and gave their wages to him to distribute, however the Bestuur Assistant requested the money, when he was rejected he reported to Controleur G. van den Terwijk.
 King Rumagesan and his subjects was involved in a fight with van den Terwijk and almost kill him, the conflict then became a broader rebellion.
 Dutch colonial authority in Fakfak found out of the incident and sent soldiers to stop the rebellion, as a result, 73 people alongside 5 village leaders were imprisoned and were sentence between 2–10 years.
 King Rumagesan was sentenced to 15 years in prison in Saparua, Moluccas.
 In prison he managed to write a letter asking for help to Mohammad Husni Thamrin a member of Volksraad at the time.
 Thamrin succeeded in bringing Rumagesan's case to court, Rumagesan won and was eventually freed in 1941.

 During the Japanese occupation of the Dutch East Indies, King Rumagesan was given the title Minanu Tokyo and given some authority in West New Guinea.
 After the end of the war, he alongside other kings in Papua was ordered to re-raise the Dutch flag on 1 March 1946, which he refused and lowered the flags the next day.
 This ignited a fight with Dutch colonial authority, which he lost.
 He was later imprisoned in Doom Island, Sorong, where he managed to recruit some followers especially former local Kempei-Ho/Hei Ho as well as the support from local Sangaji Malan with Pioneers of Independence Organization, and managed to form a force armed with 40 rifles.
-Dutch colonial authority would found out and he was exiled Manokwari.
+Dutch colonial authority would found out and he was exiled to Manokwari.
 There he also managed to influence some Papuans and they hatched an arson plot on Dutch barracks.
 This plot was thwarted and Rumagesan along with his followers were moved to Abepura, Hollandia, he was sentenced to death before eventually moved to Makassar in 1949 and before eventually Nusa Kambangan.
 However he was freed from prison on 2 May 1950 under the authority of RIS court.